Cost of Living in Portland, Oregon: Essentials to Include in Your 2023 Budget

 The price of housing and housing-related expenses in Portland is one of the biggest contributors to the city's higher cost of living.
 Although there are new construction homes for sale in Portland, competitive inventory often causes prices to increase.

-When compared to the national average, median home prices in Portland are about $240,000 higher.
-This price point is actually relatively low compared to other cities on the West Coast.
-For example, median home prices are more than $300,000 higher in Seattle, Washington, to the north, and $350,000 higher in Los Angeles, California, to the south.
+When compared to the national average, median home prices in Portland are about $240,000 higher, giving a fantastic return on investment when it comes time to sell your home in Portland.
+Homebuyers looking to experience a city near the coast can also rejoice—this price point is actually relatively low compared to other cities on the West Coast.
+For example, median home prices are more than $300,000 higher in Seattle, Washington, to the north and $350,000 higher in Los Angeles, California, to the south.

 Median Home Price